-Last fall, DENSO and FotoNation, a company specialized in imaging solutions part of Xperi Corp., were announcing their partnership to smartify the cabin camera system.
-The Driver Status Monitor developed by DENSO would use facial recognition and neural network technologies perfected by FotoNation to improve its quality, speed and performance.
+Last fall, automotive supplier DENSO and FotoNation, an imaging solutions company part of Xperi Corp., announced their partnership to smartify the cabin camera system in an attempt to reduce the number of traffic accidents by keeping drivers alert at all times.
+The Driver Status Monitor developed by DENSO would use facial recognition and neural network technologies perfected by FotoNation to improve its quality, speed, and performance.

 DENSO also figured out a way to link the monitor to a new telematics device for commercial vehicles (expected this summer) and a cloud-based digital tachograph from Fujitsu Limited.

 The company’s initiative is admirable, having the potential to save dozens of innocent lives that travel by bus every day.
 Outside of the city, such a system could prevent chain-reaction crashes triggered by truck driver drowsiness.